 Another dad – “Well done, coach.
 I’ve never laughed so much.
 I certainly didn’t think you’d be gettin’ the last word in.
 You are The Man.”

 Coach – “Thanks mate.
 It seems juvenile, but I couldn’t let him be the last to have made a clever comment.
-As coach I very much need to be the top-dog to this age group, otherwise these kids will run all over me, metaphorically and literally.
+As coach I need to be the top-dog to this age group, otherwise these kids will run all over me, metaphorically and literally.
 How could I get them to jog around the oval six times, do 100 pushups, tackle and put their head in a ruck, if I don’t have that… top-dog respect.”

 We high-fived, while all the parents continued to hide their laughter.